IN THIS ISSUE

-This publication presents nationally comparable statistics relating to the criminal jurisdictions of the Higher (Supreme and Intermediate), Magistrates' and Children's Courts across Australia for the period 1 July 2015 to 30 June 2016.
+This publication presents nationally comparable statistics relating to the criminal jurisdictions of the Higher (Supreme and Intermediate), Magistrates' and Children's Courts across Australia, for the period 1 July 2016 to 30 June 2017.
+Selected data are also included where available for 2008–09 to 2015–16.
 Defendants include persons charged with criminal offences for each court level as well as organisations charged with criminal offences for the Higher and Magistrates' Courts.
 The statistics are based on administrative records held by state and territory agencies responsible for the administration of the courts and describe the characteristics of defendants, including information on the offences, case outcomes and sentences associated with those defendants.
-Selected time series data are also included where available.
-Experimental statistics on defendants finalised for at least one family and domestic violence related offence are also provided for the first time.

 CHANGES IN THIS ISSUE

-A detailed concordance between the 2014–15 and 2015-16 publication tables, as well as a guide to finding data items in the publication tables are available on the Downloads tab.
+A detailed concordance of the 2015–16 and 2016–17 publication tables, as well as a guide to finding data items in the publication tables are available via the Downloads tab.

 Proportions and percentages cited in the publication text have been rounded up/down to the nearest whole number.